Everest Base Camp Trek in June

 Balaram Thapa

-Balaram ThapaUpdated: Jun 6th 2023 | Trekking/Hiking
+Balaram ThapaUpdated: Jun 6th 2024 | Trekking/Hiking

 June heralds the off-season in the trekking trails of Nepal.
-It's the start of the monsoon season therefore trekkers and tourists prefer to stay away from the mountain trails.
-If there's going to brain on the trail, will it be possible to take an Everest Base Camp Trek in June?
+It's the start of the monsoon season; therefore, trekkers and tourists prefer to stay away from the mountain trails.
+If there's going to be a brain on the trail, will it be possible to take an Everest Base Camp Trek in June?
 The answer is YES.
 Yes, it's doable if you think nothing of the discomfort of walking in the rain.
 With the trails getting muddy and slippery, there's going to be less traffic.
 What's more the landscape looks more alive with greenery touching the dry mountains and waterfalls and rivulets flowing down the mountains.

 The early days of the month generally remain dry and sunny, with brief showers in the afternoon.
 It's during mid-June that the monsoon winds start getting stronger and bring in a lot more rain.
-If you plan your trip properly you can get some sunny and clear days during your trek.
+If you plan your trip properly, you can have some sunny and clear days during your trek.
 All in all, June is a great month if you love quiet trails and wish to experience the mountains during the rainy season.

 Advantages of an Everest Base Camp Trek in June